Last updated on April 26th, 2023 at 09:04 pm

 Named the ‘Pearl of Africa’ by Winston Churchill (and quite rightly so), Uganda is an incredible and special country with beautiful lush, green landscapes and even more beautiful, friendly people!

-Plus, it has some of the bucket list-worthy adventures on the whole African continent, being one of the only places in the world for mountain gorilla trekking, and it’s a bit less touristy than nearby Kenya and Tanzania.
+Plus, it has some of the bucket list-worthy adventures on the whole African continent, being one of the only places in the world for mountain gorilla trekking, and it’s a bit less touristy than some of the surrounding countries.

-Uganda, is in my opinion, one of the best countries in Africa and I fell in love with the country the minute I crossed the border from Kenya on my first visit in 2009 – no joke, I was smitten.
+Uganda, is in my opinion, one of the best countries in Africa and I fell in love with the country the second I crossed the border from Kenya on my first visit in 2009 – no joke, I was smitten.
 The light was incredible, the people were waving and smiling and the landscape was all kinds of orange and green hues.

 There are so many things to do in Uganda that you will be spoiled for choice… here are a few of my favourites!